Ellestial/100-days-of-code/log.md

 **Thoughts**: I felt pretty good about getting the algorithm challenge.
 Got to use my newfound regex knowledge!
 I want to go through the JSON APIs and Ajax section of FreeCodeCamp again tomorrow.
 It was only copy/pasting code in, so I want to make sure I understand how to pull in JSON data.

 **Links to work:** [FreeCodeCamp Algorithm Challenge](https://github.com/Ellestial/100-days-of-code/blob/master/code-examples/039freeCodeCamp.js)

+## Day 40: February 16, 2018

+**Today's Progress**: Reviewed some API details from FreeCodeCamp and started on a random quote generator program.

+**Thoughts**: Feeling pretty good!
+Starting this program was a bit slow-going.
+It's been a few weeks since I worked on any JS that wasn't explicit learning or algorithm challenges, so I have to get used to creating functions and calling them in events and whatnot.
+I started diving into the Twitter API and I'm already learning a lot.
+I need to stop the small learning steps via algorithm challenges and reading on MDN and just dive into projects!

+**Links to work:** None (yet).